Terezín: History

 On 10 January 1780, Habsburg Emperor Joseph II ordered the erection of the fortress, named Theresienstadt after his mother Empress Maria Theresa.
 In the times of Austria–Prussia rivalry, it was meant to secure the bridges across the Ohře and Elbe rivers against Prussian troops invading the Bohemian lands from neighbouring Saxony.
 Simultaneously, Josefov Fortress (Josephstadt) was erected near Jaroměř as a protection against Prussian attacks.

 The construction of Theresienstadt started at the westernmost cavalier on 10 October 1780 and lasted ten years.
 During the construction, in 1782, Theresienstadt became a free royal town.
 The fortress consisted of a citadel, the "Small Fortress", to the east of the Ohře, and a walled town, the "Main Fortress", to the west.
 The total area of the fortress was 3.89 km2.
 In peacetime it held 5,655 soldiers, and in wartime around 11,000 soldiers could be placed here.
 Trenches and low-lying areas around the fortress could be flooded for defensive purposes.
 Garrison church in the Main Fortress was designed by Heinrich Hatzinger, Julius D'Andreis and Franz Joseph Fohmann.

 The fortress was never under direct siege.
 During the Austro-Prussian War, on 28 July 1866, part of the garrison attacked and destroyed an important railway bridge near Neratovice (rail line Turnov–Kralupy nad Vltavou) that was shortly before repaired by the Prussians.
 This attack occurred two days after Austria and Prussia had agreed to make peace, but the Theresienstadt garrison was ignorant of the news.

 During the second half of the 19th century, the fortress was also used as a prison.
 During World War I, the fortress was used as a political prison camp.
 Soldiers and civilians who showed opposition to the war were imprisoned here.

 With the collapse of Austria-Hungary in 1918, the town became part of the newly-formed state of Czechoslovakia.
-After the Munich Agreement of 1938, Nazi Germany annexed the town with the rest of the Sudetenland.
+During the occupation of Czechoslovakia in 1939–1945, the town was part of the Protectorate of Bohemia and Moravia.